 For additional reading

-I reviewed The Late Show at Michael Connelly introduces a tough new lead character.
 I’ve also reviewed half a dozen of the author’s Harry Bosch novels.
 You can locate them by typing “Harry Bosch” in the Search box in the upper left-hand corner of the home page.

 You might also enjoy my posts: